-A set of managed lanes, the I-595 Express Lanes, run down the middle of Interstate 595 from Interstate 75 & SR 869 east to Interstate 95.
+A set of managed lanes, the I-595 Express Lanes, run between the east and westbound roadways of Interstate 595 between I-75/SR 869 and I-95 at Fort Lauderdale.
 Constructed between June 2010 and March 2014, the reversible roadway flows eastbound during weekday mornings and westbound in the evenings.
 Tolls are charged at variable rates depending upon time of day and traffic congestion.

 Interstate 595 History

-Sometimes called the "Port Expressway", the Port Everglades Expressway was proposed to follow an east-west path roughly along the Florida 84 corridor.
-It would start in western Broward County and extend east to U.S. 1 and Florida A1A near Fort Lauderdale-Hollywood International Airport (FLL).
-The freeway was so named because it would connect Port Everglades in Fort Lauderdale to Naples via Florida 84 (Alligator Alley).
+Sometimes called the "Port Expressway", the Port Everglades Expressway was proposed to roughly follow the StateRoad 84 corridor.
+It would start in western Broward County and extend east to U.S. 1 and SR A1A near Fort Lauderdale-Hollywood International Airport (FLL).
+The freeway was so named because it would connect Port Everglades in Fort Lauderdale to Naples via SR 84 (Alligator Alley).
 As envisioned in 1969, the Port Everglades Expressway was planned to be six lanes for the easternmost section (between U.S. 1 and U.S. 441) and four lanes for the remaining sections.
 Originally, the freeway was planned to be a toll road, and it was planned to be built in one phase between 1969 and 1975 according to the initial proposed funding methods.

 The state and Broward County collaborated on the 1969 plan, which envisioned the Port Everglades Expressway as the major freeway link that would act as the main east-west corridor in Broward County.
 It would also link Port Everglades to Everglades Parkway, which is popularly known as the Alligator Alley, which nominally became part of Interstate 75 in 1977.
 The route of I-75 changed in 1977 from the U.S. 41 corridor along Tamiami Trail to the Everglades Parkway/Alligator Alley corridor.
 As a result, the Port Everglades Expressway would now provide a direct connection to the longest Interstate in Florida, Interstate 75.
 I-75 would then pass within a few miles of Interstate 95 before it would turn south toward Hialeah and Miami.
 As a result of this modification of Interstate routes in 1977, the Port Everglades Expressway was suddenly seen as a crucial Interstate link, thus offering a direct Interstate connection from Fort Lauderdale to Naples, Fort Myers, and the Gulf Coast.

 In 1984, plans were finalized for Interstate 595.
-It was similar to the original plan for the Port Expressway from 1969, but a modified alignment was chosen between Interstate 95 and University Drive, where it would run directly side-by-side with Florida 84 and the New River Canal on a slightly more northern track.
-Under this plan, Florida 84 would remain an independent road from Florida's Turnpike east to U.S. 1, where flyover ramps would transform the state road into a frontage road that would follow Interstate 595 west until Davie Road.
-From Davie Road west to Alligator Alley, Florida 84 would become a set of one way frontage roads to the Interstate, with turnarounds at interchanges providing U-turns without motorists having to drive through two signalized intersections.
+It was similar to the original plan for the Port Expressway from 1969, but a modified alignment was chosen between I-95 and University Drive, where it would run directly side-by-side with SR 84 and the New River Canal on a slightly more northern track.
+Under this plan, SR 84 would remain an independent road from Florida's Turnpike east to U.S. 1, where flyover ramps would transform the state road into a frontage road that would follow Interstate 595 west until Davie Road.
+From Davie Road west to Alligator Alley, SR 84 would become a set of one way frontage roads to the Interstate, with turnarounds at interchanges providing U-turns without motorists having to drive through two signalized intersections.